Capital gains tax on UK property explained

 • You did not buy it just to make a gain

-If all of these points apply, you will automatically qualify for private residence relief.
-This means you will not have to pay CGT when you sell the property.
-However, if one or more of them applies, you may have to pay some tax.
+If all of these points apply, you will automatically qualify for private residence relief, and this means you will not have to pay CGT when you sell the property.
+Otherwise, you may have to pay some tax.
 You can find out if you’re eligible for private residence relief here.

 What are the capital gains rates?